The Healthy Living Plan Blog using Logosynthesis®

 How reactions can get in the way during the pandemic and how to change them.

 Why it is important to be aware of our reactions: Our reactions can get in the way of what is beneficial for our own health and wellness.
 Yet our reactions are often based on conditioned responses.
-We often don’t recognize them.
+So we often don’t even recognize them.
 We focus on changing things around us to make us feel better.
-It can be liberating to be able to change our reactions.
-We can then focus our energy on meaningful action.
-Learning to resolve our automatic responses also … Read More
+This can take considerable effort with limited success.
+It can be liberating to be able to change our reactions to the situations around us.
+This … Read More

 How to feel better in the midst of a pandemic